-Division Name Program Name Description Waste Management Hazardous Waste Collection Provide a countywide system for the proper disposal, reuse, and recycling of hazardous materials and waste generated by households and small businesses.
-Manages a central hazardous waste collection and management facility and provides and maintains five hazardous Hazardous Waste drop-off locations throughout the county.
-Conducts mobile hazardous waste collection events in neighborhoods and small municipalities.
-Provide public education on the proper disposal of hazardous waste.
-Waste Management Waste Alternatives Produce the solid waste management and recycling report as required by the Florida Department of Environmental Protection (FDEP).
+Division Name Program Name Description Waste Management Waste Alternatives Produce the solid waste management and recycling report as required by the Florida Department of Environmental Protection (FDEP).
 Provides educational and community outreach programs to promote waste reduction and recycling efforts in an effort to meet the state recycling goals.
 Additionally, it manages the waste reduction programs in all county offices, the commercial solid waste collection franchises, and the Tools for Schools facility.
-Waste Management Engineering/ Compliance Provides permit and compliance monitoring of county- operated solid waste management facilities and closed landfills.
+Waste Management Engineering/ Compliance Provides permit and compliance monitoring of county-operated solid waste management facilities and closed landfills.
 Manages a reverse osmosis system for dewatering the closed Southwest landfill.
 Provides continual analysis and evaluation of solid waste systems and makes recommendations for system improvements.
-Provides leadership, direction, oversight, and Waste Solid Waste administrative support to the various solid waste programs.
-Serves as a liaison with the New River Solid Waste Authority, regulatory agencies, and county Management Administration municipalities on solid waste matters.
+Waste Management Solid Waste Administration Provides leadership, direction, oversight, and administrative support to the various solid waste programs.
+Serves as a liaison with the New River Solid Waste Authority, regulatory agencies, and county municipalities on solid waste matters.